Listen When the Doctor Speaks

 If you've emailed me, I didn't go seeking you out for help you came to me with a problem and looking for a solution.

-I'm confident I have the solutions to all your premed problems and if I don't I'd tell you that I can't help you because I believe in being open and
+I'm confident I have the solutions to all your premed problems and if I don't I'd tell you that I can't help you because I believe in being open and transparent with you.

 Being premed and wanting to get into medical school is tough.